I'm So Crazy

 "I'm So Crazy" is a song by Italian electronic duo Par-T-One and Australian rock group INXS.
-It is a remixed version of the INXS song "Just Keep Walking".
+It is a remixed version of the INXS song "Just Keep Walking" released in 1980.

+Background

 The music video depicts people doing the pogo move, and Michael Hutchence's vocal style resembling a skinhead.
 It was directed by Sam Brown and Paul Gore, who had later success directing videos for James Blunt and the Bravery.
 The video was nominated for various awards in the short film and best promo video categories.

 The song contains samples of Dennis Parker's "Like an Eagle" and "I'm So in Love".

 The single reached No. 19 on the UK Singles Chart.